The Traveling Woman's Guide to Cycle Syncing: Balancing Work, Adventure, and Well-Being

 Understanding Cycle Syncing

-Cycle syncing is a method where women schedule their activities according to the different phases of their menstrual cycle, leveraging natural hormonal fluctuations to maximize energy and efficiency.
-The menstrual cycle consists of four main phases, each offering unique strengths: the follicular, ovulatory, luteal, and menstrual phases.
+Cycle syncing is a method where women align their activities with the different phases of their menstrual cycle, using natural hormonal shifts to enhance energy, focus, and overall well-being.
+The menstrual cycle has four main phases: follicular, ovulatory, luteal, and menstrual.
+Each of these offers unique strengths that we can tap into.

 Leveraging Technology for Cycle Tracking

-I'm a big fan of Oura + Natural Cycles, however, I love the daily insights, nutrition, and workouts found in the 28 app.
-Unfortunately many features that used to be free are now behind a paywall with 28, but they still have some great free features to use and I personally love the paid version.
-Id you'd like to give it a try, you can get 20% off your 28 Wellness memberships here.
+Personally, I love the Oura + Natural Cycles combo, but if you’re looking for something more affordable, the 28 app offers great daily insights, nutrition tips, and workouts.
+Heads up: a lot of what used to be free on 28 is now behind a paywall, but they still have solid free features, and I find the paid version worth it.
+If you want to check them out, you can get 20% off your 28 Wellness memberships here.
 You can get 20% off Natural Cycles here.

 Applying Cycle Syncing to a Nomadic Lifestyle